Gneiss Editing Mission: We help you look good. We help you become a better writer, communicator or editor. Your success is our success.

 In a nutshell, this is me: Editor, science writer, geologist, science translator, mom, softball player, Little League coach, runner, community organizer and animal welfare advocate with a Gen-X work ethic.
 I dislike the Oxford comma and prefer AP to Chicago.

-In talking with scientists and science organizations in 2019, I learned there was a need for freelance editing services.
+In talking with scientists and science organizations in 2019, I learned there was a need for independent editing services.
 Staff were already stretched thin — and many had little experience or training in editing anyway.
 As I had nearly 20 years in science communications — writing and editing — I saw a need I could fill.
 So I founded Gneiss Editing LLC to rid the geoscience world of poor grammar.
-While I started solely editing, now I also write and mentor new writers (see Services).
+I edit, write, provide consulting services and project management services, and mentor new writers and editors (see Services).
 I get to do it all from my home office in Portland, Oregon, where my cats chase squirrels from my office window and my kids inform me when it's time for a snuggle break.

 Check out my company's Capability Statement here.

 How I got here: Growing up, I was always able to express myself well through the written word.
 And though I loved being outside, exploring nature, I didn't think I had the fortitude for science.
 Fortunately, in college, I took a geology class (yes, that one — "Rocks for Jocks") and I fell in love.
 My mentor in geology suggested I look into a job in science writing.
 Say what?!
 I did not know one could combine such passions.
 With degrees in English and Geology, what could I be better qualified to do than write about geology?
 I started freelancing for Geotimes Magazine, eventually joined the staff, became editor, led the transition to EARTH Magazine, and led the team that produced this spectacular magazine for more than a decade.